Writing

 We want our children to love writing and for it to be a way for them to express and develop their creativity.
 Underpinning this is an absolute commitment to ensure that all children have the fundamental skills, providing them with the platform to become strong, confident writers.

 Effective questioning is a crucial component of all our lessons.
 Key questions are planned to encourage children to think about their learning, to reflect upon previous learning and to make connections between new and existing learning.
 Core principles of metacognition are continually developed to allow children to evaluate their own work and learning; increase their knowledge of themselves as learners; and then have the desire and ability to make positive choices to improve these areas.
-Children are taught specifically how to do this through frequent opportunities to edit and improve their own writing.
+Children are taught specifically how to do this through frequent opportunities to assess, edit and improve their own writing.

 Implementation